s81320/cleveland/code/basecases/clusterMedoids/readme.md

 We look into the performance for the largest number of clusters , k= 13.

-On the validation set we have the following mean accuracy ratios
+On the validation sets we have the following mean accuracy ratios

 metric | mean acc ratio | sd acc ratio
 ---|---| ---